DangD96/SeleniumE2E/README.md

 # Framework Features
 * Implements a **modified** version of the traditional **Page Object Model** (POM) design pattern.
-  * My version is mainly driven by static Page classes and the `SparkDriver` wrapper class.
+  * My version is mainly driven by static Page classes and the static `SparkDriver` wrapper class.
   * I opted to go this direction for easier code maintenance and cleaner separation of responsibilities.
 * Uses **Maven** for build and dependency management.
 * Uses **TestNG** for assertions and test annotations.